About

 SweetRoot Farm, Hamilton, Montana

 You can find our produce in several places.
 We sell at the Hamilton Farmers Market on Saturday mornings May through October; we have a self-serve farm store open 24 hours a day all year, and we run a farm membership program in which members pick up a weekly share of produce through the growing season, May through October.
-If you like someone else to prepare our food for you, Bitter Root Brewing, The Stock Farm Club, and Bouilla restaurant in Hamilton purchase from us regularly, and our greens are distributed throughout the region by the Western Montana Growers Co-op.
+We are also proud member-owners in the Western Montana Growers’ Co-op, where we collaborate with other farms to grow and distribute produce throughout the region.